AK1o9/HosPal/README.md

 # HosPal

-A Job-searching Application made using Flutter.
+A Job-searching mobile application for people in the medical field.
+Developed using Dart + Flutter.

 For **Teczo Sdn Bhd**.